A00477939/ToDoListPWA/README.md

 Build the project

 1) Clone the project
+2) cd ToDoListPWA
-2) In terminal use command:-
+3) In terminal use command:-
     a) npm install
     b) npm install dexie
     c) npm start